 The total energy consumption onsite is distributed through two meters.
 One is considered a Large Asset Customer (LAC), while the other is a Small Asset Customer (SAC).
 The site has access to contestable tariffs and is currently operating on optimal tariff 8300.
 The first meter recorded 302,135 kWh with a maximum demand of 100 KVA at a cost of $54,523 per annum.
 The second used 15,117 kWh with $4,664 in costs.
 The total energy consumption onsite is 317,252 kWh, costing $59,187 per annum.

 Irrigation of the two cropping paddocks is associated with two meters, one on the larger account, and the other smaller account.
 This case study focuses on the irrigation systems following recommendations explored in the audit:

-- Two low pressure irrigation options, one with a new boom and one without.
+- Two low-pressure irrigation options, one with a new boom and one without it.

-- A standalone 189kW solar PV and 500kWh tesla battery bank.
+- A standalone 189kW solar PV system with a 500kWh battery bank as a backup.

 Table 1.
 Recommendations in the audit and associated energy and cost savings.